Northern Lights & Wildlife in Swedish Lapland

 3. Support the Sámi community: We have chosen to focus this trip around Jokkmokk, a stronghold for the indigenous Sámi community with a large proportion of the population being Sámis.
 By choosing our tour, you actively support the Sámis and also our common struggle to save the land from mining, forestry and other types of over-exploitation.
 Our hope is that you will become an ambassador for the Sámi community and to join them in their cause to save the natural world.

 4. Small groups, big connections: Picture yourself in the company of a small, intimate group of like-minded individuals who share your love for wildlife and nature.
 Our tours are designed to bring together a community of nature enthusiasts, creating a warm and friendly atmosphere where lasting connections are forged.
 You'll have the opportunity to exchange stories, learn from each other's experiences, and build cherished friendships that will endure long after the tour ends.
+You can also choose to book a private tour for you and your family or friends.

 5. Friendly local guides: Our local tour leaders are passionate about wildlife conservation and knows the area well.
 They will be your companion throughout the trip, sharing their knowledge and providing insightful commentary on the culture, ecology and conservation efforts in Swedish Lapland.
 Prepare for engaging discussions, fascinating insights, and the chance to expand your understanding of the captivating wildlife and nature that surrounds us.